ChalkyT/ChalkyT/README.md

 - 👋 Hi, I’m Rhian
 - 👀 I’m interested in Music and Coding
-- 🌱 I’m currently studying CS50x
+- 🌱 I’m currently studying CS50x, AWS and Azure.
+I code in Ruby and Python.
-- 💞️ I’m looking to collaborate on Spotify projects
+- 💞️ I’m looking to collaborate on a Spotify API project.
-- 📫 How to reach me ...

 <!---
 ChalkyT/ChalkyT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.